-A Mommy Makeover is a combination of body contouring procedures that helps mothers return to their pre-childbearing, girlish figures.
-Most commonly, a Mommy Makeover is performed in one stage and consists of a tummy tuck (abdominoplasty), and breast enhancement with implants (breast augmentation).
-However, a Mommy Makeover can also be split into two operations (staged) and can include other procedures such as breast lifting (mastopexy), breast reduction (reduction mammaplasty) and liposuction of the abdomen, hips, thighs and back.
-Each Mommy Makeover is unique and is tailored to your individual needs.
+A Mommy Makeover is a common hybrid operation that blends breast rejuvenation with abdominal wall contouring.
+Performed in our Beverly Hills outpatient surgery center, Dr. Brenner’s Mommy Makeover helps moms to regain the cute figures that they had prior to having children.
+Frequently, a Mommy Makeover is performed in a single stage.
+The typical procedure combination includes a tummy tuck (abdominoplasty), and breast enhancement with implants (breast augmentation).
+However, a Mommy Makeover can also be staged into two operations and can include other surgical procedures such as breast lifting (mastopexy), breast reduction (reduction mammaplasty) and liposuction of the abdomen, hips, thighs and back.
+Since many women tend to develop umbilical hernias during their gestational period, repair of umbilical hernias is commonly included as one of the operations.
+Each Mommy Makeover is clearly unique.
+Dr. Brenner will tailor the operation to each individual’s specific needs.

 What happens to your body during pregnancy?